technical-margins/material-margins/docs/en/blog/posts/eloge_du_plateau.md

 What if we dared to see our hobbies differently?

-??? tip "ChatGPT's Take on This"
+??? tip "ChatGPT’s reflective note"

     This is a beautifully reflective piece that challenges a deeply ingrained cultural mindset—one that equates mastery and performance with the value of engaging in a hobby.
 The idea of embracing "the plateau" as a refuge rather than a frustration resonates as both liberating and profoundly human.